top of page

 Lebanese pumpkin stew

-A stew is so much more than a pot full of vegetables and meat that is cooked together for a long time.
-Most folks think of Western stews as bland or boring, as compared to the Indian Ishtoo, but they cannot be more wrong.
+A stew is so much more than a pot full of vegetables and meat cooked together for a long time.
+Most folks think of Western stews as bland, as compared to the Indian Ishtoo, but they cannot be more wrong.
 Stews are works of art.
-The Middle East culinary world is filled with these masterpieces, and the worth of a chef is sometimes measured by the variety and depth of knowledge he has of stews.
-There is not a single culture on this planet that does not make stew, or many varieties of this dish, it is as core to human culinary development as fire.
+The Middle Eastern culinary world is filled with these masterpieces, and the variety and depth of a chef's knowledge of stews is sometimes a measure of his worth.
+No culture on this planet does not make stew or many varieties of this dish; it is as core to human culinary development as fire.

-Stews can range from simple to complex with lots of seasonings and vegetables.
+Stews can range from simple to complex, featuring a variety of seasonings and vegetables.
 The art is in the perfect balance of spices and ingredients.
-Too little and the stew is bland and too much and the stew tastes off balance and rough.
+Too little, and the stew is bland; too much, and it tastes off-balance and rough.

 This stew is a perfect balance of vegetables and flavours.
-The pumpkin adds a sweetness that is complimented by the curry powder, tartness from the tomatoes and an earthy base from the mushrooms.
-The curry powder was a surprise to me too, but reading up on historic trade between the Middle East and Asia, curry powder travelled West from India to Oman and further west to the Middle east and south to Zanzibar.
-These trade routes have cuisines that were adapted to include curry powder for that added spice pop.
+The pumpkin adds a sweetness that is complemented by the curry powder, the tartness of the tomatoes, and an earthy base from the mushrooms.
+The curry powder was a surprise to me, too, but reading up on historic trade between the Middle East and Asia, curry powder travelled West from India to Oman and further west to the Middle East and south to Zanzibar.
+These trade routes have cuisines that are adapted to include curry powder for that added spicy kick.

-The Lebanese Cookbook is a massive volume, with 500 recipes, by an authority on Lebanese cooking.
+The Lebanese Cookbook is a comprehensive volume, featuring 500 recipes, written by an authority on Lebanese cuisine.
 This book is the definitive guide on Lebanese Cuisine by James Beard award-winning author Salma Hage.
-That brings together hundreds of diverse dishes, from light, tempting mezze and salads, to hearty main courses, grilled meats, sumptuous sweets, and refreshing drinks.
+That combines hundreds of diverse dishes, from light, tempting mezze and salads to hearty main courses, grilled meats, sumptuous sweets, and refreshing drinks.
 Salma Hage is from Mazarat Tiffah in the mountains of the Kadisha Valley in north Lebanon.
 She has over 50 years of experience in family cooking – learning to cook from her mother, mother-in-law, and sisters-in-law while helping to raise her nine brothers and two sisters.
 This massive volume is a collection of her work and a lovely book to have on your shelf.

 For more recipes from this cookbook, click here.